tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 ### Add popups

  The last thing to do is add popups to each point when they're clicked.
 We'll insert this code in the `addDataToMap` function.
-If you actually navigate to [sitename]/points, you can inspect your GeoJSON and figure out what array key names have been assigned to the fields in your content type.
+If you actually navigate to [site-url]/points, you can inspect your GeoJSON and see which array keys have been assigned to the fields in your content type.

  <img src="/assets/img/blog/map-in-drupal-8/geojson-points.png" alt="Screenshot of GeoJSON" class="blog-image-xl">